 So, follow me to my secret place.
 (And mind the cat pics along the way!)

-Laura Benedict is the Edgar- and ITW Thriller Award- nominated author of eight books, including When I Make Love to the Bug Man (stories) and novels of suspense, including the forthcoming The Stranger Inside (February 2019).
-On the lighter side of mystery, Laura wrote Small Town Trouble, a cozy crime novel, for the Familiar Legacy series.
+Laura Benedict is the Edgar- and ITW Thriller Award- nominated author of eight books, including When I Make Love to the Bug Man (stories) and novels of suspense, including The Stranger Inside.
 Her Bliss House gothic trilogy includes: The Abandoned Heart, Charlotte’s Story (Booklist starred review), and Bliss House.
 Her short fiction has appeared in Ellery Queen’s Mystery Magazine, and in numerous anthologies like Thrillers: 100 Must-Reads, The Lineup: 20 Provocative Women Writers, and St. Louis Noir.
 A native of Cincinnati, she lives in Southern Illinois with her family.